Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 For more essential travel safety information, read our guides on public decency laws in Bali, magic mushrooms in Bali, and our complete first-time visitor guide.
 For solo travellers, our solo female travel safety guide for Southeast Asia covers legal and cultural safety in region-wide depth.
 Australian travellers should also check the Australian Government SmartTraveller Indonesia advisory before departure.

-The best experiences on the island — secret waterfalls, sunrise volcano treks, world-class beach clubs — don't require any legal risk whatsoever.
-They just require a good guide.
+The best experiences on the island, secret waterfalls, sunrise volcano treks, world-class beach clubs, don't require any legal risk whatsoever.
+They require a good guide.
 That's us.